 Randy and Jenny made a decision nearly a decade ago to dedicate the rest of their lives to giving back.

 Although they had given financially to many causes over the years, after the creation of knoxAchieves in 2008, they put an increased effort and focus on philanthropy.
-In 2018, the couple formed the Boyd Foundation with plans to donate millions of dollars to Tennessee causes that are close to their hearts.
+In 2018, the couple formed the Boyd Foundation to donate millions of dollars to Tennessee causes that are close to their hearts.